AlfonsoDelaLuna/Clinic_Management_System/README.md

 ## Features
 -   **User Authentication:** Secure login for administrators (nurse) and guests (patients).
--   **Patient Log Management:** digital log sheet to record patient visits, symptoms, and treatments.
+-   **Patient Log Management:** Digital log sheet to record patient visits, symptoms, and treatments.
 -   **Medical History Tracking:** sily access the complete medical history of any patient.
--   **Inventory Management:** Track medicine quantities, manage stock, and monitor expiration dates.
+-   **Inventory Management:** Track medicine quantities, and manage stock.
 -   **Data Export:** Export inventory and patient logs to Excel for reporting and analysis.
 -   **Print Preview:** Generate print-friendly versions of patient records.